Delta, Akwa Ibom got highest as States shared N2.29 trillion in 2020 federal allocation

 According to the FAAC and Internally Generated Revenue (IGR) data available from the NBS, as of mid-year 2020, only Lagos, Ogun and the FCT were states that showed potential fiscal independence, as their IGRs were higher than the allocations they received.

-Total revenue data (FAAC+IGR) shows that these three states’ IGR accounted for more than 50 percent of their total revenues as of mid-year 2020.
+Total revenue data (FAAC+IGR) showed that these three states’ IGR accounted for more than 50 percent of their total revenue as of mid-year 2020.
+Lagos- 80 percent, Ogun- 58 percent and the FCT- 52 percent.

+The State of State report of 2020 (analysis of 2019 fiscal data) by BudgIT also shows how Ogun State was reported to have third highest IGR, accounting for 64.69 percent (70.92 billion naira) of its total revenue (109.63 billion naira); Federal Allocation to the state only accounts for 35.31 percent (N 38.71 bn) coming after Lagos with IGR accounting for about 77 percent (398.73 billion naira) of its revenue in 2019 while federal allocation accounted for about 29.56 percent of its total revenue (117.88 billion naira).